ipax77/pax.BlazorChess/README.md

 # Known Limitations
 * No Chess960 support
-* At the moment only uncommented PGN imports are supported
 * No sub variations from engine pvs
 * No sub variations in the database
 * FEN import not tested
-* Database tested for lichess PGNs only

 (Debug logging enabled)